 “My name is Eli.
 Does that help you feel safer?”

 “Stop being so condescending.
-You’re the one you killed my brother, you have no right to hold anything over my head.”
+You’re the one who killed my brother, you have no right to hold anything over my head.”

-He leaned in, focusing in on every detail of my face.
+He leaned in, focusing on every detail of my complexion.

 “At least I had the courage to face what happened and continue forward, Kate.
 I may be a monster but I can look in the mirror and accept that.
 Can you look in the mirror and accept what you see?”